 Menu Close

-Despite claims that 45% of the population have suffered from a health condition related to their ears in the past, a new study of 2,000 adults has revealed that one in three have never had their hearing tested.
+Britain may be a nation of health app obsessives and dentist-booking martyrs, but when it comes to hearing, a new study suggests we’re behaving like the ears are optional extras.
+Despite claims that 45% of the population have suffered from a health condition related to their ears in the past, research among 2,000 adults has revealed that one in three have never had their hearing tested.

-The study commissioned by Earex revealed over half of those surveyed (51%) said they believed hearing was neglected compared to sight and teeth.
+The research, commissioned by Earex, points to a simple truth: we’re diligent with sight and teeth, but slack with ear health.
+Over half of those surveyed (51%) said they believed hearing was neglected compared to sight and teeth.

-Unhealthy eating, smoking and use of in-ear headphones were all revealed as key contributing factors to diminishing ear health.
+The study also flags everyday habits that can chip away at ear health: unhealthy eating, smoking and use of in-ear headphones all showed up as key contributing factors to diminishing ear health.

-18-24-year olds are the biggest culprits for wearing in-ear headphones, whilst almost half of 25-34 year olds admitting to regularly listening to music at full volume.
+Younger adults, in particular, are living with tiny speakers jammed into their ears for hours on end.
+18–24-year-olds are the biggest culprits for wearing in-ear headphones, while almost half of 25–34-year-olds admit to regularly listening to music at full volume.
+If your ears could file an HR complaint, they would.

-Dr Henderson, leading GP and Earex spokesperson comments: “We take our hearing for granted but it’s only really when things go seriously wrong that we realise just how important it is to take good care of our ears.
+Dr Henderson, leading GP and Earex spokesperson, puts it plainly: “We take our hearing for granted but it’s only really when things go seriously wrong that we realise just how important it is to take good care of our ears.

 We want to educate the British public about their ears so that they are no longer the neglected sense.